KarthikDani/Android-USB-Cam/README.md

 1. Parses UVC headers to identify frame boundaries
 2. Extracts complete video frames from the data stream
-3. Simulates frame decoding and rendering (in a production app, this would use a library like FFmpeg)
+3. Simulates frame decoding and rendering (Note: This app does NOT include a real FFmpeg library for video decoding.
+A production app would require one.)

 ### Video Streaming